 Interests: Reading, playing piano, gardening, traveling, playing cards & board games, cooking & playing tennis.

 What interests you in PA, what excites you about PA, or some interesting fact about your relationship with PA: I am interested in supporting the organization that provides important services to youth by giving guidance, companionship, & education when youth are unable to be with their families.
 PA becomes their family.
 Volunteering is an opportunity to combine my professional interest with the commitment and values of PA services.

-I have been on the PA Board since February of 2015 and have volunteered to serve on the policy committee.
+I have been on the PA Board since February of 2015

 High School diploma – Stevens Point Area Senior High

 Masters of Science- Education and Counseling- University of Wisconsin-Superior